Born: April 5, 1959 - Bilzen, Limburg, Belgium

 Exactly in this field of tension between tradition and innovation, Dirk Snellings always discovered new challenges to look for the specific characteristics of each genre or style period and to find the matching vocal approach accordingly.

-As the artistic director of the Capilla Flamenca, and together with Dr. Eugeen Schreurs (Alamire Foundation University of Leuven), Dirk Snellings is specialising in the famous music of the Flemish polyphonists, and with particular interest for the Burgundy composers.
+Dirk Snellings was co-producer of Musica Antiqua at Radio Klara from from 1989 to 1992.
+As the Artistic Director of the Capilla Flamenca, founded in 1990, and together with Dr. Eugeen Schreurs (Alamire Foundation University of Leuven), he specialised in the famous music of the Flemish polyphonists, and with particular interest for the Burgundy composers.

-As a soloist Dirk Snellings can look back upon a rich concert practice in Belgium as well as abroad (Japan, USA, Poland, Hungary, France, The Netherlands, Germany, Austria…), where especially baroque compositions, J.S.
+As a soloist Dirk Snellings could look back upon a rich concert practice in Belgium as well as abroad (Japan, USA, Poland, Hungary, France, the Netherlands, Germany, Austria…), where especially Baroque compositions, J.S.
 Bach in particular, are performed.
 This appears from numerous recordings for radio and television, as well as LP and CD recordings.

-Today Dirk Snellings is also lecturing as a singer and musicologist at the Lemmens Institute in Leuven and at the Royal Flemish Conservatory of Music in Antwerp besides giving several Master Courses.
-In this way he is given the opportunity to pass on his experiences as 'searching singer' to a new generation of promising musicians.
+Dirk Snellings also lectured as a singer and musicologist at the Lemmens Institute in Leuven (since September 1988) and at the Royal Flemish Conservatory of Music in Antwerp besides giving several Master Courses.
+In this way he was given the opportunity to pass on his experiences as 'searching singer' to a new generation of promising musicians.